 Founders Rutger and Senina's aim is to create a positive impact business with their roastery, shop and coffee bar Wide Awake.
 They try to make specialty coffee accessible to everyone, and built a welcoming atelier.
 Stop by for a great freshly brewed cup of coffee or get beans and brewing equipment to spice up your home coffee corner.
 Taste note cards and brewing recipes will help you choose the right coffee beans and most suitable brewing method.

 Throughout the year you can enjoy coffee from above mentioned roaster Wide Awake at specialty espresso bar My Little Cup. but each month another guest roaster can shine here as well.
-Here you will find a combination of immense coffee knowledge and perfect service, which will make your visit extra pleasant.
+Here you will find a combination of immense coffee knowledge (by owner Antoine and his whole team) and perfect service, which will make your visit extra pleasant.
 Besides all that, their homemade sweet and savoury scones are even worth a detour on their own.

 Lunch and dinner in Brussels